disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M02-HOL-Monitor.md

     ![](images/M02/M2-EX3-T2-S19.png)

-20. Select **continue**.
+20. Select **Continue**.
 Follow prompts for credentials if they appear.

     ![](images/M02/M2-EX3-T2-S20.png)

-21. The report should load automatically once the refresh has completed.
+21. The report should load automatically once the refresh has been completed.

 22. Follow the steps below to enable map and filled map visuals:

-     a) Select File at the top right, then select Options and settings > Options.
+     a) Select File at the top right, then select Options and Settings > Options.

      ![](images/M02/M2-EX3-T2-S22-A.png)